Welcome to the Data Science Alumni Mentorship Hub

 - Personalized resume feedback

-I graduated from UC Berkeley in 2019 as a Data Scientist, worked at Facebook and am now a Data Scientist at Google.
+I graduated from UC Berkeley in 2019 as a Data Scientist, worked at Facebook post-grad and am now a Data Scientist at Google.
 I'm passionate about giving back and helping students prepare for internships and full time roles in Data Science.

 Industry: Tech